ancap-ch/from-en/ig/Universally Preferable Behaviour/p00_ch02_intro.md

 Since they are not only irrational, but *anti*-rational, “middle truths” remain endlessly flexible – as long as they serve those in power.
 For instance, Christianity arose out of the growing fascism of the late Roman Empire partly by lashing out at the “primitive” superstitions of existing theologies.
 “Forget your old gods, we have a brand new God who is far better!”

 “Middle truths” always take the form of a truth, followed by a lie.
 “Zeus is a pagan superstition” is a true statement, which was openly made by Christian proselytisers.
-The lie that followed was: “Yahweh is not a pagan superstition, but a real and living God.”
+The lie that followed was: “Yahweh is not a pagan superstition, but a real and living God”.

 We can personalise this a little bit more with an example that will be familiar to anyone who has ever counselled a dysfunctional friend.
-“My last boyfriend was a real jerk,” she will say, and you will fervently agree.
-“My new boyfriend is really *great* though,” she will add, and you will try not to roll your eyes.
+“My last boyfriend was a real jerk”, she will say, and you will fervently agree.
+“My new boyfriend is really *great* though”, she will add, and you will try not to roll your eyes.

 It is very hard not to replace one illusion with another.